 While the lack of inventory of new cars is a huge driver for sales of CPO and used vehicles, economic factors are still at play.
 Full economic recovery from the pandemic-caused recession is still uncertain at this point and new-car prices are increasingly out of reach of most consumers.
 But thanks to the recent passage of the COVID-19 recovery bill, many car shoppers are finding themselves with up to $1,400 in stimulus payments burning holes in their pockets.

 This relief money also coincides with the arrival of tax refunds, low interest rates, pent-up demand, optimism over the coronavirus vaccine rollout and the historically busy spring car-buying season; all of which create a perfect storm of reasons why consumers may find themselves in the market for a Certified Pre-Owned Vehicle.

 The Cox Automotive CPO sales forecast for 2021 is 2.7 million, up from 2.6 million sold in 2020.1 If you want to target those 2.7 million potential CPO buyers, we can help.
 Infocore can source both intenders for CPOs as well as intenders for used cars.
 And, we can help you maximize your conquest opportunities by introducing your brand to shoppers who are looking at competitive vehicles.

 More and more, consumers are completing most of the car-buying process online.
 So why not kickstart their digital journey and meet them where they are?
-Our highly targeted, data-driven email marketing campaigns can reach the 2.7 million consumers who are currently in the market and ready to buy a Certified Pre-Owned Vehicle.
+Our highly targeted, data-driven, multi-channel marketing campaigns can reach the 2.7 million consumers who are currently in the market and ready to buy a Certified Pre-Owned Vehicle.

 Give us a call today for a free, no-obligation consultation to talk about how we can increase your CPO sales.
 Those CPO buyers are out there and Infocore knows where to find them.
 We can’t wait to make an introduction!